 In a mere analytical sense, our paper may be regarded as giving a clarification of some of the terminology used, and in a synthetic sense it may be regarded as another contribution to the rethorics of interaction aesthetics.
 However, our intention is to arrive at a deeper understanding of the notion of aesthetics that allows us to formulate a model that provides us with the concepts that we need not only to make sense of what we experience using interactive applications, but also make sense when we approach the problem of designing such systems.
 Afterall, what is the real question?
-Ultimately to design implements or artefacts that embody the computing technology of the future.
+Ultimately to design artefacts that embody the computing technology of the future.

-In this paper we will take a little intellectual detour, after a brief analytical exercise in section 2, by sketching how the notion of aesthetics evolved in the history of thought in section 3, to arrive at a classification of the dimensions of awareness in section 4, followed by the description of a model for interaction in section 5.
-Our model is based on a model for interactive game playing and allows for degrees of interaction, that is a certain indirectness of interaction.
-In section 6 we discuss the dialectics of awareness and introduce our framework for the design of interactive systems, based on our conception that the users' experience determines the meaning of the system.
-In section 7 we extrapolate this framework in a tentative grammar of design by discussing the meaning of composition from the perspective of semiotic theory.
-In section 8 we briefly discuss these notions in the context of our own work, and in section 9 we draw our conclusions and give indications for future exploration and research.
+In this paper we will take a little intellectual detour, after a brief analytical exercise in section 2, by sketching how the notion of aesthetics evolved in the history of thought in section 3, to arrive at a classification of the dimensions of awareness in section 4, followed by a discussion of the dialectics of awareness in section 5.
+In section 6 we propose a tentative model for interaction dynamics, based on interactive game playing, which allows for degrees of interactivity, that is a certain indirectness of interaction.
+In section 7 we explore a grammar of design by discussing the meaning of composition from the perspective of semiotic theory.
+In section 8 we discuss the various notions in the context of our own work, and in section 9 we draw our conclusions and give indications for future exploration and research.